EPFL-ENAC/epfl-enac-build-push-deploy-action/README.md

   - `ENAC_IT4R_CD_TOKEN`:
     The secret associated with the deployment_id - (mandatory)
   - `ENAC_IT4R_CD_BUILD_CONTEXT`:
-    - The context of the build - (mandatory)
+    - The context of the build - (optional)
+    - Currently we support max 9 contexts/ or build image per repository
     - The context is the path to the directory containing the Dockerfile.
 For example:
-      ["./backend", "./admin", "./frontend"]
+      ["./backend", "./admin", "./frontend"], default is ["."]
     - This will result in the following matrix automatically:
     ```json
     [